Emraors/haskell-notes/README.md

 # haskell-notes
-Semi-random haskell notes from papers
+Semi-random Haskell notes that I am collecting on my way to learning Haskell.